xsistens/scalajs-react/doc/USAGE.md

 // This is BAD because the callback wraps a single instance of updateComponent.
 // 1) The server will be contacted immediately instead of when the callback executes.
-// 2) If the callback is executed more than once, the future and old result will be reused. val f = updateComponent
+// 2) If the callback is execute more than once, the future and old result will be reused. val f = updateComponent
 Callback.future(f)